Charged Complexity and the Thermofield Double State: Charged Complexity from Complex Covariance Matrices

-where we have specifically chosen to invert the order of $p_i^\dagger$ and $p_i$ compared to the conjugate coordinates $q_i$ and $q_i^\dagger$ in order to satisfy the commutation relations \eqref{comrel:complex}.
-The matrix constructed from these two point functions is given by
+where we have specifically chosen to invert the order of the momentum operators $p_i^\dagger$ and $p_i$ compared to the order of the corresponding position operators $q_i$ and $q_i^\dagger$ and where $N$, the number of (real) degrees of freedom, is an even integer.
+The complex phase space operators can also be re-expressed in terms of real phase space operators